At Valley Presbyterian Hospital, we understand each patient's needs

 tray as they may be damaged or lost.
 Valley Presbyterian Hospital cannot

-be responsible for replacement of personal belongings.
+be responsible for replacement of valuables left unsecured.
+If you bring

 Telephones are provided in all patient rooms.
 We are pleased to provide